The Devil Thumbs a Ride

-The Devil Thumbs a Ride is a 1947 film noir directed by Felix E. Feist and featuring Lawrence Tierney and Ted North.
+The Devil Thumbs a Ride is a 1947 American film noir directed by Felix E. Feist and featuring Lawrence Tierney, Ted North, Nan Leslie and Betty Lawford.
+It was produced and distributed by RKO Pictures.

 Plot

 Steve Morgan (Tierney) is a charming sociopath who has just robbed and killed a cinema cashier.
 Seeking to escape, he hitches a ride to Los Angeles with unsuspecting Jimmy 'Fergie' Ferguson (North).
 Part way the pair stops at a gas station and pick up two women.
 Encountering a roadblock, Morgan persuades the party to spend the night at an unoccupied beach house.
 The police close in after Morgan killed one of the women.